House Spiders in Vermont

-Domestic house spider eggs hatch in 7-10 days and once spiderlings (baby spiders) fully emerge, they usually settle close to the nest area for several weeks before moving on and staking out their own territory.
+Common house spiders like living in quiet, undisturbed areas where moisture and food are available.
+They can usually be found in gardens, backyards, basements, attics, barns, sheds, and any other type of man-made structure.
 If left undisturbed, house spiders can live as long as seven years in the same web in places like attics, basements, and garages.
 When outside, female spiders die in the cold and males rarely live longer than a year.

-Domestic house spiders move quickly, are not aggressive and will often retreat when confronted.
+Domestic house spiders move quickly, are not aggressive, and will often retreat when confronted.
 If cornered with no possible escape, house spiders may bite, although documented cases of domestic spider bites are extremely rare.
 If bitten, the symptoms may include slight pain, swelling, and itching.
 House spiders do not cause any property damage and are actually beneficial as they eat other pests that may cause damage, such as termites, carpenter ants, moths, and stink bugs.

 We'll call you!
 Leave your information below.